Skip to main content

 Lastly, the church in Jerusalem faced intense opposition, and many believers moved into a form of communal sharing: those who had property sold assets and laid the proceeds at the apostles’ feet, and distribution was made to each as any had need (Acts 2:44–45; Acts 4:32–35).
 Hebrews also describes believers who accepted the plundering of their property because they had a better and abiding possession (Hebrews 10:34).
 In that setting, the “economy” of the church was shaped by crisis, persecution, and need.
 The goal was not comfort but endurance, so that suffering did not collapse faith.

 Within that communal reality, two truths operate together.
 First, leadership did not convert the common purse into personal entitlement while others needs did not get met.
 The apostles did not position themselves as owners of the funds; the resources were laid down for distribution to needs (Acts 4:35).
 Second, the church recognized that administration itself is work.
 When distribution created friction, the apostles did not seize the system and centralize power; they appointed servants to handle the daily ministry so that the apostles could devote themselves to prayer and the ministry of the word (Acts 6:1–4).
-This is often misused as a proof text for “full time paid clergy,” but the text actually highlights something different: the church distinguished functions, appointed qualified servants, and protected the priority of word and prayer, while keeping the material flow accountable and need-oriented.
+This is often misused as a proof text for “full time paid clergy,” but must be seen in its communal reality.
+The text actually highlights something different: the church distinguished functions, appointed qualified servants, and protected the priority of word and prayer, while keeping the material flow accountable and need-oriented.

 And even in a shared economy, Scripture does not treat work as optional.
 The same apostolic tradition that addresses communal sharing also warns against idleness.
 Paul’s command is not suspended because needs exist: if someone is able but refuses to work, he should not eat, and the able-bodied are commanded to work quietly and eat their own bread (2 Thessalonians 3:10–12).
 That means communal provision is not a sanctuary for entitlement.
 It is an emergency and mercy structure governed by order, contribution, and discipline, not by extraction.